lowwrena1/grocery_list/README.md

-# grocery_list
+# Grocery list
-An app using react created to help user create a grocery list for shopping
+An app using react created to help user create a grocery list for shopping.

+### Technologies used:
+* Html
+* css
+* Javascript
+* react